-Parents need to apply directly to the academy if making a request for a place during the academic year.
-The Local Governing Body have agreed an admissions limit of 30 for the all year groups.
+Parents need to complete a Local Authority Form for an 'In Year School Placement ' available on the Isle of Wight website.
+The Local Governing Body have agreed an admissions limit of 30 for all year groups.
 The admissions criteria above will be used to decide priority for places.
 Parents will be encouraged to visit the academy and speak with the Principal prior to any decision about requests for entry being taken.